r3c/deval/doc/page/03-language.rst

 	[ ... ]

-	$setup->style = 'deindent'; // Use predefined style 'deindent'
+	// Use predefined processor 'deindent' (default value)
+	$setup->plain_text_processor = 'deindent';
 	// or
-	$setup->style = 'deindent,collapse'; // Use 'deindent' then 'collapse' ; good choice when generating HTML
+	// Use 'deindent' then 'collapse' (good choice for HTML generation)
+	$setup->plain_text_processor = 'deindent,collapse';
 	// or
+	// Use custom function as plain text processor
-	$setup->style = function ($s) { return trim ($s); }; // Use custom function
+	$setup->plain_text_processor = function ($s) { return trim ($s); };

-Predefined styles are:
+Predefined processors are:

 - deindent: remove a line break character (\\n) followed by whitespaces at the beginning and end of each literal text block.
-This style allows you to indent your template code without adding unwanted blank characters into generated code.
+This processor allows you to indent your template code without adding unwanted blank characters into generated code.
 As a side-effect you may experience blocks being collapsed when you want to preserve some whitespaces ; this can be fixed by either adding additional line breaks or inserting spaces through Deval statements e.g. ``{{ $ " " }}`` that won't be removed.
 - collapse: replace any sequence of one or more whitespaces by a single one.
 This setting is useful to generate a more compact output when targeting a language that ignores repeated whitespaces such as HTML.
 - preserve: do not remove nor replace any whitespace from template literals.

-Default value of style option is 'deindent'.
+.. _undefined_variable_behavior:

 Undefined variable behavior
 ---------------------------

 By default Deval will raise an exception for any variable referenced in a template but not injected as a compile-time constant nor a render-time variable.
-While this behavior provides a strict verification of template instantiation you may want to relax this rule, especially when switching to Deval from another template engine with loose validation.
+While this behavior provides a strict verification of template instantiation, you may want to relax this rule, especially when switching to Deval from another template engine with loose validation.

 Assign a callable function to property :php:attr:`Deval\\Setup::$undefined_variable_fallback` to have it called for any missing variable at render-time.
 This function will receive the variable name as an argument and its return value will be used as the value for this variable, as a replacement for default exception-throwing behavior.